UDora: A Unified Red Teaming Framework against LLM Agents by Dynamically Hijacking Their Own Reasoning: Introduction

 Using this approach, as shown in~\Cref{fig:email}, we successfully generate an adversarial string that compels a real-world AI email agent~\cite{autogen}—based on Microsoft’s AutoGen~\cite{wu2024autogen}—to forward the user’s recent private emails to an attacker during an auto-reply process.
 Detailed attack logs are deferred to~\Cref{apx:email}.
 Moreover, for malicious-observation benchmarks such as InjecAgent~\cite{zhan2024injecagent} and WebShop~\cite{yao2022webshop}, we attain an Attack Success Rate (ASR) of \emph{99\%} and \emph{61.75\%} with LLaMA 3.1~\cite{Meta}, and \emph{97\%} and \emph{91.50\%} with Ministral~\cite{ministral}, respectively.
 Additionally, on the malicious-instruction benchmark AgentHarm, we achieve an ASR of \emph{97.7\%} on LLaMA 3.1, and \emph{100.0\%} on Ministral.

-Overall, our contributions can be summarized as follows: \begin{itemize} \item We present \name, a unified red-teaming framework that spans two different adversarial scenarios on LLM agentic systems. \item We introduce a novel optimization strategy for adversarial strings that leverages the agent's own reasoning process, strategically inserting ``noise'' and iteratively optimizing the adversarial string to adaptively attack LLM agents, regardless of the reasoning style of the underlying base LLMs. \item We also achieve the highest ASR across three diverse datasets, outperforming all existing baselines, and successfully attack a real-world agent. \end{itemize}
+Overall, our contributions can be summarized as follows: \begin{itemize} \item We present \name, a unified red-teaming framework that spans two different adversarial scenarios on LLM agentic systems. \item We introduce a novel optimization strategy for adversarial strings that leverages the agent's own reasoning process, strategically inserting ``\textit{noise}'' and iteratively optimizing the adversarial string to adaptively attack LLM agents, regardless of the reasoning style of the underlying base LLMs. \item We achieve the highest attack success rate (ASR) across three diverse datasets—InjecAgent, WebShop, and AgentHarm—covering a range of scenarios including online shopping, financial tasks, and general agent manipulation.
+Our approach ooutperforms all existing baselines, and successfully attack a real-world agent. \end{itemize}